A Gentler Way to Move Through the Holidays

 The holiday season is often spoken about as a time of joy, togetherness, and celebration.
 And while that can certainly be true, it’s rarely the whole story.

-For many women who are thoughtful, capable, and used to holding a lot - especially within the family or at work that no longer feel healthy - this season can bring a clearer sense that something needs to change.
+For many women who are thoughtful, capable, and used to holding a lot - especially within the family or at work - this season can bring a clearer sense that something needs to change.

 If the holidays feel mixed or complicated, you’re not doing anything wrong.
 You’re responding honestly to what this season brings up.